lucifer47C/Deploy-a-Website-in-AWS-EC2/WordPress Website/Introduction.md

 * By the end of this course, you will be able to have a WordPress website installed and publicly available.

 # Project Structure
-The hands-on project "Deploy a WordPress Website in AWS EC2" is divided into the following tasks:
+The hands-on project **"Deploy a WordPress Website in AWS EC2"** is divided into the following tasks:

 - Task 1: Describe fundamental aspects of AWS Elastic Compute Cloud, EC2 create a virtual machine instance in AWS EC2
-- Task 2: Connect to an AWS EC2 instance and install an Apache web server
+- Task 2: Connect to an AWS EC2 instance and install an Apache web server and install the PHP server
 - Task 3: Connect to an AWS EC2 instance and install MySQL server database
-- Task 4: Connect to an AWS EC2 instance and install the PHP server, test and create a PHP information page
-- Task 5: Connect to an AWS EC2 instance and download and configure WordPress files and perform WordPress installation and Configuration
+- Task 4: Connect to an AWS EC2 instance and download and configure WordPress files and perform WordPress installation and Configuration
-- Task 6: Clean up the project environment and avoid future costs
+- Task 5: Clean up the project environment and avoid future costs